The Free Windows 10 Upgrade Offer wrapped up in 2016, but upgrades to the operating system continue. Windows 10 upgrade problems persist too.

 Once you’ve successfully made it through the Windows 10 upgrade process, you might notice that there’s no place for you to disable updates directly from Microsoft.
 That’s not a bug, but a feature.

-Microsoft wants to ensure that as many people as possible have the latest version of Windows 10.
+Microsoft wants to make sure that as many people as possible have the latest version of Windows 10.
 That includes virus definition updates, fixes and new features.
 To make that happen, the company is taking a page out of iPhone’s handbook.
-Windows 10 updates can be delayed, but can’t be turned off completely.
+You can’t block Windows 10 updates forever.

 Windows 10 Upgrade Problems: How to Go Back to Windows 8.1 or Windows 7

 Buried within the Settings app is the option to downgrade back to whatever operating system came installed on your PC before.
 Inside the Settings app go to Updated & Recovery, then Recovery and click on the Go Back button.
 You won’t see this button if Windows 10 was installed more than a month ago.

 Windows 10 Upgrade Problems: Poor Performance & Screen Flashing in Windows 10